This easy spinach and havarti mac and cheese is ready in just 30 minutes! Made entirely on the stovetop with an ultra-creamy havarti cheese sauce.

 - ¾ pound pasta (we used elbow macaroni)

 - 2 cups milk

 - 2 cups shredded havarti cheese

-- 1 cup fresh spinach, chopped
+- 2 heaping cups fresh spinach, roughly chopped

 - salt and pepper to taste